Two-phase Modeling of Fluid Injection Inside Subcutaneous Layer of Skin: Introduction

-Besides the composition of tissue structure, tissue hydraulic conductivity or tissue permeability plays an important role in order to deliver drug through the injection.
-If we consider a soft biological tissue as a deformable porous media \citep{barry1992flow}, it may consist either of an isotropic matrix whose permeability is the same along all directions \citep{mow1984fluid,holmes1985theoretical,wei2003flow,dey2016hydrodynamics,shrestha2020imaging}, or an anisotropic matrix whose permeability varies with direction \citep{rees1995effect,rees2002convective,payne2001effect,karmakar2016lifting,karmakar2018effect,rajani2020anisotropic}.
+Besides the composition of tissue structure, tissue hydraulic conductivity or tissue permeability plays an important role in delivering the drug through the injection.
+If we consider a soft biological tissue as a deformable porous media \citep{barry1992flow}, it may consist either of an isotropic matrix whose permeability is the same along all directions \citep{mow1984fluid,holmes1985theoretical,wei2003flow,dey2016hydrodynamics,shrestha2020imaging}, or an anisotropic matrix whose permeability varies with direction \citep{rees1995effect,payne2001effect,karmakar2018effect,rajani2020anisotropic}.
 In particular, the anisotropic permeability may varies in the principal directions only \citep{kohr2008green,karmakar2017note}.
 The effects of anisotropic permeability have been observed in the various study of articular cartilage \citep{reynaud2006anisotropic,federico2008anisotropy,iatridis1998degeneration}. \citet{federico2008permeability} studied the effects of anisotropic permeability in a biological tissue filled with interstitial fluid and reinforced by impermeable collagen fibers.
-It is observed that most of the previous studies are mainly based on the isotropic nature and there are few involving anisotropic.
+Most of the previous studies are mainly based on the isotropic nature, and there are few involving the anisotropic behavior of biological tissue.
 But due to the variations in the distribution of collagen fibers, soft connective tissue can show anisotropic behavior \citep{holzapfel2001biomechanics}.
-As subcutaneous tissue is a soft connective tissue, it should possess anisotropic permeability.
-As reported by \citet{kim2017effective} for a fixed flow rate vertical permeability of skin tissue is greater than horizontal permeability and there is no strong evidence such that the converse may not hold.
-This motivates us to think about the situation when the horizontal permeability is greater than the vertical permeability.
-Therefore in this study, we consider the anisotropic nature of the subcutaneous tissue region with both the above-mentioned cases which may be an interesting topic.\\
+SCL is a soft connective layer of tissue; it possesses anisotropic permeability.
+As reported by \citet{kim2017effective} for a fixed flow rate, vertical permeability of skin tissue is greater than horizontal permeability, and there is no strong evidence that the converse may not hold.
+This incident motivates us to think about the situation when the horizontal permeability is greater than the vertical permeability.
+Therefore in this study, we consider the anisotropic nature of the SCL in the case mentioned above, which may be an interesting topic.\\